-Sony A7S II versus Sony A99
+Sony A7S II vs A99

-The Sony Alpha 7S II and the Sony Alpha SLT-A99 are two professional cameras that were announced, respectively, in September 2015 and September 2012.
+The Sony Alpha 7S II and the Sony Alpha SLT-A99 are two professional cameras that were officially introduced, respectively, in September 2015 and September 2012.
 The A7S II is a mirrorless interchangeable lens camera, while the A99 is a DSLR.
 Both cameras are equipped with a full frame sensor.
-The A7S II has a resolution of 12 megapixel, whereas the A99 provides 24 MP.
+The A7S II has a resolution of 12 megapixels, whereas the A99 provides 24 MP.

-Body comparison: Sony A7S II vs Sony A99
+Body comparison: Sony A7S II vs A99

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A99 is notably larger (34 percent) than the Sony A7S II.
 Moreover, the A99 is markedly heavier (30 percent) than the A7S II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.